armel/uv-k5-chirp-driver/README.md

 # uv-k5-chirp-driver
 Quansheng UV-K5 radio CHIRP driver for F4HWN firmware

+In version 2.6.0: This is just cosmetic change to follow the radio modification ( version 2.5 and 2.6 are the same functionality )
+Rename BackLt to BLTime
+Rename BltTRX to BLTxRx

 In version 2.5.0: FLock option PMR446 add. change backlight time range, now it's from 5 sec to 5 minutes change tx timeout range , now it's from 30 sec to 15 minutes